rust-community/localisation-team/rfcs/00-localisation-team.md

   - `std` documentation and the Rust Book
   - Videos subtitling and translation
   - Blog posts and Websites' copy
+- Provide support for communication in multiple languages across the official discussion forums (Discourse, IRC)
 - Implement and maintain internationalization and localization in the core tools
   - `rustc`: error and warning messages, the command line help